wushidiguo/DCTransformer/README.md

 - [this blog](http://nlp.seas.harvard.edu/annotated-transformer/) provides very good tutorial on transformer.

 - [this wiki page](https://en.wikipedia.org/wiki/JPEG#JPEG_codec_example) has a thorough description on jepg compression.

-### Some thoughts

-I came up with this idea that, training an auto-regressive model like pixel-cnn, to do image generations in frequecy domain should be interesting, as the frequency domain has some good natures.
-But I found similar work has already been done, but there's no open source code available.
-So I decided to implement it by myself as it could be a good practice.

-Images can be easily compressed and sparsed in the frequency domain, which makes image generation in frequ

-To reduce the sequence length